 Paste

 Onion past is used when you want zero structural integrity with your cooking.
 While this can be achieved with a blender or even a food processor, where is the fun in that?
 We are here to learn how to prep our onions with our hands and a knife, no fancy machines.
-Uses include smooth sauces, spreads, and foods requiring a very specific texture.
+Uses include smooth sauces, spreads, foods requiring a very specific texture.

 - Remove stem of onion